coder-mike/microvium/doc/native-host/memory-management.md

   - Values of type `undefined`, `null`, and `boolean` never have references, and so do not need to be protected as handles.
 Note that all other types _may_ have references.
 For example, 32-bit integers are stored internally as a pointer to a 32-bit memory allocation, and the GC needs to keep track of these.

-The microvium C API does not enforce the use of handles, because it cannot know the intended lifetime of the values in question.
+The Microvium C API does not enforce the use of handles, because it cannot know the intended lifetime of the values in question.
 It is up to the host implementation to correctly apply the use of handles according to these rules.

 In particular, take note of the `vm_newX` API functions which create new values in the VM.
 The return values of these functions are not anchored by the GC, and so care must be taken to